 But be aware that someone with household income of, say $50k, would be equally incredulous at a $100k household with similar numbers.
 Same for the $25k household looking at the $50k.
 Probably same for the couple featured here if they came across a couple making $2 million who thought they were just average…

-If you wait to give generously until you’re finally at that position in life where you see someone else, it’s not likely to come.
+If you wait to give generously until you’re finally at that position in life where someone else is, it’s not likely to come.
 Whenever you get there, the goalposts will have moved.
 Same for saving.
 Same for gratitude.
-Simplicity1, generosity and gratitude have more to do with the state of our heart than our annual income.
+Simplicity[note]In this instance, I use “simplicity” in a loose way––for anyone who lives happily within their means[/note], generosity, and gratitude have more to do with the state of our heart than our annual income.
 Yet we tend to look to a bigger income as the solution.